 The University of Girona

-It is deeply rooted in Catalonia and Catalan culture and is one of the primary economic and cultural motors of the region.
-At the same time, it pursues a vocation of universality and openness to all traditions, and cultures.
+The University of Girona is rooted in the country and the Catalan culture and is one of the main economic and cultural engines of its environment.
+At the same time, it expresses the vocation of universality and openness to all traditions, advances and cultures.

 The University is based in the city of Girona and is part of the Catalan public university system.

 The University of Girona is heir to the so-called Estudi General, created in 1446 by King Alfonso the Magnanimous, who granted Girona the privilege of granting degrees of grammar, rhetoric, philosophy and theology, law and medicine.
 The initiative arose from the municipal trustees and the church, but the classes did not officially begin until 1572, in the environment of what is now known as the building Les Àligues, built expressly as a university seat.
 University studies were extended with a remarkable prestige until 1717, when the University was closed following the new plant decree, which led to the loss of the political institutions of Catalonia.

 The University of Girona is heir to the so-called Estudi General, created in 1446 by King Alfonso the Magnanimous.

 Throughout the nineteenth century, and as a result of the liberal revolution, the city council promoted the so-called Free University of Girona, which offered Law and Pharmacy studies up to 1874.